 Like many companies, you may be scratching your head wondering what advertising resonates with millennials.

-Given that millennials represent such a diverse demographic, it's important not to over simplify or generalize their wants and expectations.
+Given that they represent such a diverse demographic, it's important not to over simplify or generalize their wants and expectations.

-That said, marketers should keep the following millennial buying behavior characteristics in mind:
+That said, marketers should keep the following buying behavior characteristics in mind: